Aotearoa Music Awards

-The Aotearoa Music Awards (previously called the New Zealand Music Awards), conferred annually by Recorded Music NZ, honour outstanding artistic and technical achievements in the recording industry.
+The Aotearoa Music Awards (formerly the New Zealand Music Awards, and colloquially known as The Tūīs), conferred annually by Recorded Music NZ, honour outstanding artistic and technical achievements in the recording industry.
 The awards are among the most significant that a group or artist can receive in New Zealand music, and have been presented annually since 1965.
 The awards show is presented by Recorded Music NZ.
 A range of award sponsors and media partners support the event each year.